florencemezino/i-am-florence/Testing.md

 #### About me

-1. Navigation bar
+1. Header / Navigation bar
 - Go to "About me" from a desktop
-- Click on the logo
+- Click on the logo : we are redirected to the main page "About me"
-- Click on a different tab to check if the active tab the required tab is highlighted
+- Click on a different tab of the navigation bar to check if the active tab is highlighted when clicked and visiting the related page
--
--
--
--
--
+- Click on the "Download CV button : a new tab opens to download CV in pdf format
+- Click on  Github icon : a new tab opens to visit the github profile of the applicant

+- Check if navigation bar is responsive on tablet and mobile.
+Confirm navigation bar collapses to become an hamburger menu with a dropdown of the navigation links.

-2. Hero image
+2. Footer
 - Go to "About me" from a desktop
-- Confirm image is visible, appears with a smooth motion and is 100 % width of the the screen
--
--
--
+- Check if footer stick to the bottom of the page and is responsive
+- Click on social media links Twitter and Linkedin.
+Both option open a new tab to the related website.

-3. Profile description
+3. Hero image
 - Go to "About me" from a desktop
--
--
--
--
--
+- Confirm hero image is visible and responsive on all devices.

+4. Profile description
+- Go to "About me" from a desktop
+- Confirm that the profile description is over the hero image.
+- Confirm the profile description is responsive on all devices.

-> Repeat verification of functionality and responsiveness on mobile phone and tablet via Developer Tool
+> For every point mentionned above : Repeat verification of functionality and responsiveness on mobile phone and tablet via Developer Tool,

 #### Expertise

-1. Navigation bar
+1. Header / Navigation bar
 - Navbar code is identical on all html pages.
 Testing already completed.

+2. Footer

 2. Cards for fields of Expertise